 Valuers assess the value of real estate or personal property such as art and jewellery, for sales, rentals, mortgages, insurance or rates.

-Senior valuers with at least five years' experience usually earn
+Valuers with over three years' experience usually earn

 Pay for valuers varies depending on experience.